toomanyedwards/wifi-location-sensing-monitor/README.md

 ## Setup

 This section describes the setup of monitor.
 Monitors leverage the [OpenWrt](https://openwrt.org/) Linux distribution for embedded devices.
+First, a device capable of wifi monitoring is flashed with the OpenWrt operating system, then it is configured to be a client of a well known access point, finally the appropriate Convective Core Wifi Location Sensing monitor files are copied and configured on the monitor and it is restarted beginning the monitor process.
+Each of the these steps is described in detail below.

+## Flashing